 is much different than for individual consumers.
 Many agencies charge no

-Unless you really cant stand doing so, do at least some research on your
+Unless you really cant stand it, perform at least some research on your

 own.
-Knowing the basicsincluding information about readily available dealswill
+Knowing the basicsincluding information about available dealswill

 help you determine if youre dealing with an incompetent or lazy agent.

-Shop on your own if your flight requirements are complex and you dont
+Shop on your own if your flight requirements are complex.
+Shopping may

 also turn up package deals agents may not be aware of.